 Supervisors and colleagues

 The children’s program worker will work with the EMM team and local colleagues.
-This person will be supervised by John and Debbie Coats, with additional supervision from Regional Representative Ryan Umble.
+This person will be supervised by John and Debbie Coats, with additional supervision from the Regional Representative for Southeast Asia.

 Skills and experience